KudryashevLab/TomoBEAR/wiki/Tutorials.md

 ## Setup TomoBEAR
 First of all, you have to setup `TomoBEAR`:
-* [Video-tutorial](https://drive.google.com/file/d/1Nhltdo7DbWdzPhAbnkzq7lCkDghxJrku/view?usp=share_link) explaining how to get the latest ```TomoBEAR``` version and configure ```TomoBEAR``` and its dependencies.
+* [Video-tutorial](https://youtu.be/2uizkE616tE) explaining how to get the latest ```TomoBEAR``` version and configure ```TomoBEAR``` and its dependencies.

-## Ribosome (EMPIAR-10064)
+## 80S ribosome (EMPIAR-10064)

-To provide an example of the `TomoBEAR` processing project we have chosen the well-known cryo-ET benchmarking dataset containing  80S ribosomes - EMPIAR-10064.
+To provide an example of the `TomoBEAR` processing project we have chosen the well-known cryo-ET benchmarking data set containing  80S ribosomes - EMPIAR-10064.

 In this tutorial we will:
 * explain structure and important parameters of the input `JSON` file used as a configuration file in `TomoBEAR` projects;
 * explain output data structure of `TomoBEAR` projects;
 * explain pipeline execution and control by checkpoint files;
-* guide you through the processing of the famous real-world dataset EMPIAR-10064 to achieve resolution of 11.25 Å with ~4k particles in nearly-automated parallelized manner.
+* guide you through the processing of the famous real-world dataset EMPIAR-10064 to achieve resolution of 11.3 Å with 4003 particles in nearly-automated parallelized manner.

+#### Video-tutorials

+We have prepared a range of short (8-12 min) video-tutorials following the written version of the 80S ribosome tutorial provided below:

+* [Video-tutoral 1](https://youtu.be/N93tfAXp990): description of the project configuration file and the pipeline execution
+* [Video-tutoral 2](https://youtu.be/qbkRtMJp0eI): additional configuration file parameters description, ```TomoBEAR```-```IMOD```-```TomoBEAR``` loop for checking tilt series alignment results and fiducials refinement (if needed);
+* [Video-tutoral 3](https://youtu.be/BP2T_Y7BiDo): checking on further intermediate results (alignment, CTF-correction, reconstruction, template matching).

-### Download tutorial data
+### Step 1.
+Download tutorial data

-You can download EMPIAR-10064 dataset here (`mixedCTEM` part): <https://www.ebi.ac.uk/empiar/EMPIAR-10064>.
+You can download EMPIAR-10064 data set here (`mixedCTEM` part): <https://www.ebi.ac.uk/empiar/EMPIAR-10064>.
 After downloading the data extract it in a folder of your choice.

-In our case we used just the `mixedCTEM` data and achieved 11.25 Å in resolution with ~4k particles which is similar to the resolution achieved by the original researchers.
+In our case we used just the `mixedCTEM` data and achieved 11.3 Å in resolution with 4003 particles which is similar to the resolution achieved by the original researchers.
 If you want you can additionally use the `CTEM` data to be able to pick even more particles.

-### Video-tutorials

-We have prepared a range of short (8-12 min) video-tutorials following the written version of the 80S ribosome tutorial provided below:

-* [Video-tutoral 1](https://drive.google.com/file/d/12h8Vs4eUeJDJAb5S6nF2BuOX7lfvmmYo/view?usp=share_link): description of the project configuration file and the pipeline execution
-* [Video-tutoral 2](https://drive.google.com/file/d/16nNdu89XUZglO_PiRKmGkK85o_nWqOB8/view?usp=share_link): additional configuration file parameters description, ```TomoBEAR```-```IMOD```-```TomoBEAR``` loop for checking tilt series alignment results and fiducials refinement (if needed);
-* [Video-tutoral 3](https://drive.google.com/file/d/1t3ol3KlHqBGtnZp1bnLHi_Anurd2VPcx/view?usp=share_link): checking on further intermediate results (alignment, CTF-correction, reconstruction, template matching).

-###  Setup configuration file
+### Step 2.
+Setup configuration file

 In the `TomoBEAR` source code folder you will find a subfolder `configurations/` containing a file `ribosome_empiar_10064_dynamo.json`.
-This file describes the processing pipeline which should be setup by `TomoBEAR` to process used in this tutorial dataset.
+This file describes the processing pipeline which should be setup by `TomoBEAR` to process used in this tutorial data set.
 The whole `JSON` file used for this tutorial you may also find at the end of this tutorial.

 The following paragraphs will explain the variables contained in the `JSON` file and the needed changes to be able to run `TomoBEAR` on your local machine.

 First of all and most importantly you need to show `TomoBEAR` the path to the data and the processing folder.
-This must be done in the section `"general": {}` of the `JSON` file.
+This must be done in the section `"general": {}` of the `JSON` file, as shown below:
 ```json
     "general": {
         "project_name": "Ribosome",